joachimruhs/booking/Documentation/AdministratorManual/Index.rst

 	:alt: Include Static

-On the page (storagePid) insert at least one Booking object.
+On the page 'Data' (storagePid) insert at least one Booking object.
 Insert a name and the operation hours of the object like "10,11,12,13,14,15,16".
-The operation hours should be shown in green in the weekCalendar.
+The operation hours should be shown in green in the  Week Calendar.

 .. image:: ../Images/AdministratorManual/BookObject.png
 	:width: 400px